 When entering the old town from Pile Gate and heading towards the right, the layout of the old town becomes more sporadic.
 It also offers exploration of flatter ground before hitting stairs.
 However, you won’t come across the ultra-steep staircases that are characteristic around Buže Gate.

 Make sure to visit the market, which is located inside the old town in Gundulić Square.
 Nowadays, it’s primarily a tourist market selling lots of traditional Croatian sweets and lavender.
 The candied orange peels and figs are classic of Dubrovnik.

-Travel Tip: Arrive to the old town before 8:30am if you want to avoid crowds during high season.
+Travel Tip: Arrive at the old town before 8:30 am if you want to avoid crowds during high season.
 Evenings also clear out, although to a lesser degree, after the tour groups are gone.

 To many of the locals’ dismay, Dubrovnik politicians created a policy of “enter” and “exit” lines to funnel people in and out of the old town.
 If having a throwback to your elementary school days isn’t on your vacation bucket list, consider staying inside the city walls.
 There are plenty of options to choose from, but St. Joseph’s is particularly famed for their “St Joseph’s smoothies” offered at breakfast.

 Now that we’ve got you exploring the old town, let’s take a look at some other things to do in Dubrovnik, Croatia.

 When you’re roaming around the old town, there’ll be a plethora of “people dots” in your photos from the top of the walls.
 Walking around the walled city is one of the best things to do with your time in Dubrovnik, and Croatia as a whole.